Skip to Main Content

 EBSCO

-Screen capture of the "Refine Results" panel in EBSCO's Academic Search Ultimate database, shows the current search terms and expanders/limiters, and a list of additional limiters that could be applied to the search.
+Screen capture of the "All Filters" panel in EBSCO's Academic Search Ultimate database, shows the current search terms and expanders/limiters, and a list of additional limiters that could be applied to the search.

 Lindell Library Search